alphagov/govwifi-tech-docs/source/documentation/certificate-rotation.md

 Depending how their organisation deploys the profile, a user may need to connect to the internet a different way to pick up the updated profile.

-If the user has accepted the certificate but still cannot connect, follow your usual troubleshooting process.
 You can also advise them to:

 - forget the network and try to connect again
 - follow our [guidance on common problems](https://www.wifi.service.gov.uk/connect-to-govwifi/get-help-connecting/)

 ## Get support

-If anything goes wrong on the rotation day, we’ll publish a message on the GovWifi status page.
+If anything goes wrong with the rotation, we’ll publish a message on the GovWifi status page.
 [Sign up for incident alerts on status page](https://status.wifi.service.gov.uk/).

 Email us at <govwifi-support@digital.cabinet-office.gov.uk> if you have any questions.